-Copper ions are involved in fundamental metabolic processes in living organisms, such as cellular respiration, and numerous enzymes use copper in their active site, taking advantage of its redox and catalytic properties.
-1 Therefore, the intake of copper and its transport across cellular and organellar membranes are essential.
-Membrane proteins transport copper across lipid bilayers as Cu+.
-Dysfunctioning Cu+ transport due to mutations in the genes encoding for such proteins leads to disruption of copper homeostasis and causes serious health problems.
+Copper ions are involved in fundamental metabolic processes in living organisms, such as cellular respiration, and numerous enzymes use copper in their active site, taking advantage of its redox and catalytic properties.1 Therefore, the intake of copper and its transport across cellular and organellar membranes are essential.
+Membrane proteins transport copper across lipid bilayers as Cu+.2 Dysfunctioning Cu+ transport due to mutations in the genes encoding for such proteins leads to disruption of copper homeostasis and causes serious health problems.
 Examples are Menkes disease, characterised by neurological and muscular defects caused by copper deficiency, and Wilson's disease, characterised by the accumulation of copper in the liver due to inefficient secretion.3

-A potential way to restore Cu+ homeostasis could be by facilitating Cu+ transmembrane transport with synthetic molecules acting as cationophores.
-Transport of cations by small molecules has already been observed with naturally occurring cationophores, such as monensin and valinomycin.
-These cationophores bind cations, extracting them from the the membrane.
-Monensin is able to collapse Na+ and H+ gradients, leading to antibacterial effects and thus applications as antibiotic.
-Similarly, valinomycin is able to complex and transport K+ and also has antibacterial properties.4
+A potential way to restore Cu+ homeostasis could be by facilitating Cu+ transmembrane transport with synthetic molecules acting as cationophores.^{4,5} Transport of cations by small molecules has already been observed with naturally occurring cationophores, such as monensin and valinomycin.
+These cationophores bind cations, extracting them from the aqueous phase into the lipid bilayer, to then carry them across